Except as provided in subd. 2.

 Withdrawal of land under this section does not affect the liability of the owner for previously levied taxes under s.
 77.84

 The withdrawal provision of sub.
-(2) (f) is directory upon the DNR and therefore does not require the DNR to withdraw the subject property from the managed forest land program due to noncompliance with certification requirements.
+(2) (f) is directory upon the Department of Natural Resources and therefore does not require the department to withdraw the subject property from the managed forest land program due to noncompliance with certification requirements.
 Warnecke v.
-Warnecke, 2006 WI App 62
+Estate of Warnecke, 2006 WI App 62

 , 292 Wis.
 2d 438